 “What are you doing?
 Let go already!”
 Steve yelled at me from the cockpit.
 I was in a trance.
 This had been my home for the last three months and I couldn’t imagine being anywhere else and was reluctant to go anywhere else.

-Finally, I let go and watched the black mooring line slide through my fingers.
-The bitter end slid over the cross beam, fell into the water, then made its way through the pennant and back, following us as we steered away.
+I opened my hand and watched the black mooring line slide through my fingers.
+The bitter end snaked over the cross beam, fell into the water, then made its way through the pennant and back, following us as we steered away.
 I dragged the freed line onto the net and coiled it, then I joined Steve in the cockpit.
 We unfurled the jib and motor-sailed west toward Culebra.
-The boats in Christmas Cove got smaller and smaller and slowly St James and St John faded from view, as I watched unhappily.
+I watched the boats in Christmas Cove getting smaller and smaller and slowly St James and St John faded from view.

-I hadn’t really said goodbye to my new friend Doug McLain who lives on his Freedom 38 in the Cove.
-I sent him a text, asking for some pics.
+My new friend Doug McLain lives on a Freedom 38 in the Cove and I hadn’t really said goodbye to him so I sent him a text, asking for some pics.
 I wasn’t sure I’d ever see him again and it left me feeling sad.
-Doug sent the following pics, my favorite being the one of him as a four-year-old with his parents sailing on their Hinckley off the coast of Massachusetts.
+Doug sent the following pics, my favorite is the one of him as a four-year-old with his parents sailing on their Hinckley off the coast of Massachusetts.
 Little Dougie is wearing a tiny life jacket and looking ahead through a monocular.
 I love that picture.

 Somewhere south of St Thomas, a bird landed on the bimini.
 Liz offered stale Cheerios which the bird rejected.
 We weren’t sure what it was looking for or where it hoped we’d take it, but it stayed with us for quite a while before taking off again.

-We got distracted the first time Carla nearly caught a fish.
-A couple of hours later she did.
-We had a Cero Mackerel on the hook.
+We watched as Carla nearly caught a fish.
+A couple of hours later she did land one– we had a Cero Mackerel on the hook.

 Liz seasoned the mackerel and Steve grilled it to perfection.
 We had fish tacos and corn for dinner.
 Not too shabby!